SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 research ideas possible.

 ![Relative vorticity simulated with the shallow water model in SpeedyWeather.jl.
-The simulation used a spectral resolution of T1023 (about 20km) and Float32 arithmetic on an octahedral Clenshaw-Curtis grid [@Hotta2018].
+The simulation used a spectral resolution of T1023 (about 20 km) and Float32 arithmetic on an octahedral Clenshaw-Curtis grid [@Hotta2018].
 Relative vorticity is visualised with Matplotlib [@Hunter2007] and Cartopy [@Cartopy] using a transparent-to-white colormap to mimic the appearance of clouds.
 Underlain is